Why work in the human resources industry?

 This ever-changing (or ‘churning’) nature of the workforce poses challenges to HR professionals, particularly those entering the industry for the first time.
 Gaining a solid grounding in the principles and theory of retaining staff (and keeping them happy) has never been more important.
 That’s why you can expect great outcomes from the College for Adult Learning’s Human Resources Management diploma course.
 You’ll be job-ready immediately upon completion of the course.

 The AHRI accreditation gives the bonus of your HR diploma being recognised by Australia’s peak professional body.
-Upon graduation, you receive a diploma that earns you credits towards the AHRI Practising Certification Program, which is a competitive head start towards further industry recognition.1.8 million Australians are looking for new employment at any one time, with staff turnover at its highest in history.
-Click To Tweet
+Upon graduation, you receive a diploma that earns you credits towards the AHRI Practising Certification Program, which is a competitive head start towards further industry recognition.

 The biggest of challenges can be met with the right qualifications